- Belarus - Wikipedia

 Belarus, landlocked country of eastern Europe Until it became independent in 1991, Belarus, formerly known as Belorussia or White Russia, was the smallest of the three Slavic republics included in the Soviet Union (the larger two being Russia and Ukraine)

-- Belarus - Wikiwand
+- History of Belarus (1991–present) - Wikipedia

-- Demographics of Belarus - Wikipedia
+- Belarus–Russia relations - Wikipedia

 |